Configuring Repeating Forms & Repeating Item Groups

 The following configurations are not required for default data to function, but they may be useful for maintaining consistency across Forms with defaulted Item Groups.

-• Set the Repeat Maximum property for your Item Group Definition to equal that of the number of Codelist Items you selected for default data.
+- Set the Repeat Maximum property for your Item Group Definition to equal that of the number of Codelist Items you selected for default data.
+If you set the Repeat Maximum property lower than the number of rows generated during default data configuration, the system updates the property when saved to be equal to the number of generated rows.

 Example Design: Medical History (Repeating Form)